EA

 How to become an Enrolled Agent

-To become an Enrolled Agent, you must plan and study.
-But with the right guidance, many EAs go through the entire process in just one year, sometimes even less.1
+To become an Enrolled Agent, we're outlining the requirements below, but meeting them is very attainable.
+With the right resources and planning, many EAs go through the entire process in just one year, sometimes even less.1

 1. Get your Preparer Tax Identification Number (PTIN)